abdullah2891/solar_energy_calculator/README.md

 	  - with a 50W pump you get 29 kWh , with 80% minimum SOC

-Assuming that the total amount of water that you can pump over a year is directly correlated to the total energy delivered to it, It's a pretty interesting design space with non-trivial constraints (especially when you consider practical battery discharge limits).
+Assuming that the total amount of water that you can pump over a year is directly correlated to the total energy delivered to it, It's a pretty interesting design space with non-trivial constraints (especially when you consider practical battery charge and discharge limitations).

 Example: Whole-House residential grid-tie system